Staff - Environmental Measurement and Modeling

 Roof has provided environmental support in a number of other areas, including investigations of potential impacts of hovercraft noise on humans and wildlife for the United States Postal Service (USPS); the Federal Railroad Administration's (FRA) National Magnetic Levitation Transportation Technology Deployment Program; the Federal Highway Administration's Traffic Noise Model (TNM); a Federal Motor Carrier Safety Administration (FMCSA) analysis of potential noise impacts of increased safety inspections; a Department of Energy (DOE) analysis of electrical transmission lines; and the Federal Interagency Committee on Aviation Noise (FICAN) assessment of noise modeling tools in national parks.

-The team Roof leads supports the implementation of advanced vehicle technologies for FAA, NASA, and private industry; undertakes cutting-edge research on behalf of the National Academy of Sciences; fields models that are used around the world; and works with diverse interdisciplinary groups within the Volpe Center to seek innovative solutions to the nation’s transportation system challenges.
+The team Roof leads supports the implementation of advanced vehicle technologies for FAA, NASA, and private industry; undertakes cutting-edge research on behalf of the National Academy of Sciences; fields models that are used around the world; and works with diverse interdisciplinary groups within the U.S. DOT Volpe Center to seek innovative solutions to the nation’s transportation system challenges.
 He is active with multiple committees of the Transportation Research Board.